Insectman Home

 BWAH HAH HAH HAAAA!

-By Karl C. Priest October 21, 2008 (revised 6-30-2010)
+By Karl C. Priest October 21, 2008 (revised 12-21-21)

 The title of this article is based upon a literary attempt to show side-splitting laughter.
 Although he may not have originated the concept, my friend David Bump, often used BWAH HAH HAH HAAAA! and BLEEAAAARGHGHGH! in his commentaries on evolutionist foolishness.

 There are other (in my opinion less emphatic) ways to express rip roaring laughter.
-"LOL is one of many initialisms for expressing bodily reactions, in particular laughter, as text, including initialisms such as ROTFL ("roll(ing) on the floor laughing"), a more emphatic expressions of laughter, and BWL ("bursting with laughter")”. (http://en.wikipedia.org/wiki/LOL)
+"LOL is one of many initialisms for expressing bodily reactions, in particular laughter, as text, including initialisms such as ROTFL [ "roll(ing) on the floor laughing"], a more emphatic expressions of laughter, and BWL ("bursting with laughter")”. (http://en.wikipedia.org/wiki/LOL)

-I cannot help cracking up at the stupidity of highly educated true believers in evolutionism.
+I cannot help cracking up at the stupidity of highly educated true believers in evolutionism (TBE).
 Nearly all articles reporting really neat scientific research are degraded by an obsession with paying homage to Darwin.
-Of course, some of the reasons for inserting nonsense into the reports is merely to keep the money flowing into the research programs or to keep face with deluded colleagues.
+Of course, some of the reasons for inserting nonsense into the reports is merely to keep the money flowing into the research programs or to save face with deluded colleagues.
 Even if the former reason is the motivation—it shows the sad state of science, or maybe I should say scientism.

 I get angry when I think of innocent children being blatantly lied to about evolution being true.
 The best way to handle my anger is with humor.
 Fortunately, evolutionists make it easy to laugh at them.